6 English Grammar and Punctuation Rules You’ve Probably Forgotten

 Homophones are words that sound the same but have different meanings, such as “their, there, they’re,” “too, to, and two,” and “its and it’s,” and their misuse has really taken off in the last decade.

-To help eliminate these types of common mistakes from your writing, I highly recommend downloading and using Grammarly.com’s free automated writing assistant plug-in for your computer or web browser.
+To help eliminate these types of common mistakes from your writing, I recommend downloading and using Grammarly.com’s free automated writing assistant plug-in for your computer or web browser.
 It will highlight basic grammar and punctuation errors as you write and show you how to correct them.